Publisher: SB Creative

 You mean apart from the maids and glorious Haimura illustrations?

-Well, how about adding a fun little crime drama to the lineup?
+Well, how about adding a wacky little crime drama to the lineup?
 Could be a refreshing change from the usual fantasy world fare.

 Sounds amusing so I'll give it an upvote.